sjhuang26/thinking-system/README.md

 # Defending the "Mapper-Packer" Dialectic as a Breakthrough Perspective in Applied Psychology

-## Format notes

-> Blockquotes are oftentimes "side thoughts" to be managed later {e.g., create separate document; rewrite into main document; restructure document for clarity and naturalness}.

-> A subtle recursive phenomenon to note is that the essay uses the same specialized rhetorical notations that it advocates.

 ## Revised Introduction

 Here is the big picture of this essay.